 Earlier this year, when I was planning an event, I wanted to do something special for a friend and was looking for bakeries in Singapore.
 I came across many amazing bakers on Instagram and their colour-coordinated scrumptious-looking feeds inspired me to do a blog series on independent bakers in Singapore.

-When I started researching, I immediately knew that 27-year old Dionne Sim’s ‘Barking Good’ was without-a-doubt going to be my first feature in this three-part blog series.
+When I started researching, I immediately knew that 27-year old Dionne Sim’s ‘Barking Good’ was without-a-doubt going to be my first feature in this three-part series.

 Introducing The Barking Good